Table of Contents

 - Use a unique, strong password for each cloud service

-- Enable two-factor authentication — preferably with a hardware key or authenticator app
+- Enable two-factor authentication — preferably with a hardware key or authenticator app, not SMS

 - Review active sessions periodically and revoke unknown devices